b3n-j4m1n/flood-kick-sniff/README.md

   - flood beacons from a dictionary of well known ssids (Guest, Free Public WiFi, Airport Free Wi-Fi, SkyBus-Free-Wifi, etc.) [interface 1]
   - sniff for probe responses [interface 1]
 * if a client probes for a ssid in the beacon list, then they have that named network in their preferred network list and are vulnerable to a rogue access point attack

-the script works as a wrapper for several other tools.
-* interface 1 floods beacons with mdk3, sniffs probes with tshark, and hops channels with iwconfig
-* interface 2 deauthenticates with mdk3 (channel hopping is handled by the mdk3 deauthentication option)

 ```
 # ./flood-kick-sniff.sh